Master Rendering DOCX to JPG in Java with GroupDocs.Viewer

 </dependencies>

-• Free Trial: Explore basic features with the trial version.
+• Free Trial: Explore basic features without a license key.

-• Temporary License: Acquire this for comprehensive access during development.
+• Temporary License: Ideal for extensive testing during development.

 Basic Initialization